$3.00 – $10.00 incl tax

-Keeping the Essence in Sight is an invitation to become a better teacher.
+Keeping the Essence in Sight is an invitation to become a better teacher through reflective practice.
 To remember the essence of teaching, why we go into the classroom in the first place: To teach our students to communicate in the English language.
 We become teachers because we love teaching and we love our students.

 The book is based on Sharon Hartle’s renowned blog, English Learning in Our World, comprised of reflections on her teaching experience, and organized into four sections: Learning, Teaching, Testing, and Professional Development.
 Within each section she addresses key questions in ELT, such as: